matias-gonz/mega-lehmer/README.md

 ## Quickstart

-Choose a fiels size, create a `MegaLehmer` and use `gen` to generate numbers:
+Choose a field size, create a `MegaLehmer` and use `gen` to generate numbers:

 ```rust
 let mut mega_lehmer = MegaLehmer::<Felt64>::new(None, None);